-Beginning with the 2020 tax year, this credit must be reported on Schedule IN-OCC, found at www.in.gov/dor/tax-forms/2020individual-income-tax-forms/.
+Beginning with the 2020 tax year, this credit must be reported on Schedule IN-OCC, found at www.in.gov/dor/tax-forms/2021individual-income-tax-forms/.
 Make sure to enclose this schedule with your tax filing.
-If you are claiming this credit as an owner of pass-through entity such as S corporation, partnership, limited liability company, etc., make sure to keep Schedule IN K-1 with your records as the department can require you to provide this information.
+If you are claiming this credit as an owner of pass-through entity such as S corporation, partnership, limited liability company, etc., make sure to keep Schedule IN K-1 with your records as DOR can require you to provide this information.

 Note.
-See the Restriction for Certain Tax Credits - Limited to One per Project and the Combined Limitation on page 54 for additional limitations.
+See the Restriction for Certain Tax Credits - Limited to One per Project and the Combined Limitation below for additional limitations.